Structure Generation¶

 Normalizes a composition dict into molar fractions.
 When mode="weight", it first converts weight percentages to molar fractions using the molar masses of each oxide.

-from amorphouspy.structure import get_composition
+from amorphouspy.fabrication import get_composition

 # Molar composition